 - Understand the importance of the underlying Data Quality for an accurate understanding of a company’s exposure to Cybersecurity Threats;

-- Find out how an organisation is using BitSight to gain better visibility, collaboration and monitoring of their cyber risk posture.
+- Find out how your company can use BitSight to gain better visibility, collaboration and monitoring of its cyber risk posture.

-- Tiago Pereira, Threat research Team Lead at Bitsight Technologies
+- Tiago Pereira, Threat research Team Lead, at BitSight

 A single weak point in a line of code can create an open door for attackers.
 Threats originating from applications are now more pervasive than ever.
 We believe that the best defense against application vulnerabilities is a good offense.